Ten years of workarounds.

 Then we built something better.

-Nate Bartlett has been in the memorial design industry since 2013 — long enough to have tried every workaround that exists.
+Nate Bartlett has been in the print and design industry since 2013 — long enough to have tried every workaround that exists.
 Email folders.
 Spreadsheets.
 Project management tools borrowed from marketing agencies.
-Printing industry software built for volume, not for the relationship-driven work of a memorial studio.
+Printing industry software built for volume, not for the relationship-driven work of a custom design studio.

 None of it was built for what we actually do.
-The tools marketed to design agencies assumed a creative review process that doesn't map to memorial work.
-The tools marketed to printers assumed you were running a press, not managing a client relationship through one of the hardest moments of their life.
+The tools marketed to design agencies assumed a creative review process that doesn't map to custom print work.
+The tools marketed to printers assumed you were running a press, not managing a client relationship through a personal, deadline-driven process.
 Everything required compromise — and the compromises had real costs.

 Every feature in Memori exists because Grace & Print needed it.
 Not as a pivot, and not by a team that spotted a market gap.
 By someone who has been in this industry for over a decade and got tired of the fact that the right software simply didn't exist.
 Grace & Print still runs on Memori every day — it's not a product built and handed off.
 It's software that has a stake in working correctly.